Norwegian version of this page

 Accelerating integration of data science in research projects

-1) Courses and workshops on commonly encountered challenges by researchers
+1. Targeted courses and workshops on the commonly encountered challenges by researchers

 • Version control using Git and GitHub